t4bbyp/lorena/README.md

 * Vanilla JavaScript
 * JSON
 * GitHub Pages

-## Technical Highlights

-- Generated project layouts from JSON data rather than hardcoded HTML
-- Dynamic SVG path generation for project-map connections
-- Runtime creation of project windows and image galleries
-- Fetch API used to load and render portfolio content
-- Modular JavaScript structure separating content from presentation

 ## Why I Built This

 As an aspiring software developer without professional industry experience yet, I wanted a dedicated space where I could gather the projects I've created while learning and practicing programming.